zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

           Fast-forward
 ```

 They merge `deputy` into `master`.
 Git discovers that the receiver commit, `a2`, is an ancestor of the giver commit, `a3`.
-This means it can do a fast-forward merge.
+It can do a fast-forward merge.

 It gets the giver commit and gets the tree graph that it points at.
 It writes the file entries in the tree graph to the working copy and the index.
 It "fast-forwards" `master` to point at `a3`.